Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 Course Labels
 -------------

 - below are the course labels included by default.
+They are not case sensitive
 - try using this helper to find level id's https://github.com/aglab2/LiveSplitAutoSplitters/releases/tag/helper or potentially use quad https://github.com/DavidSM64/Quad64/releases